-- Keep a food journal for a week or three days (I don’t say one day because anyone can achieve their weight loss goals with having a day off each week) to include what you have and when, even add how you feel.
+- Keep a food journal for a week or three days (I don’t say one day because anyone can achieve their weight loss goals with having a day off each week) to include

 - Assess your food journal and see what’s working (keep doing that!) and where you are struggling.